micantoine/svelte-preprocess-cssmodules/README.md

 ...
 ```

-As it is extremely common for developers to use `svelte-preprocess` in their application, CSS Modules provides a small utility to easily be incorporated with it. `linearPreprocess` will ensure a linear process from the listed preprocessors.
+As it is extremely common for developers to use `svelte-preprocess` in their application, CSS Modules provides a small utility to easily be incorporated with. `linearPreprocess` will ensure a linear process from the listed preprocessors.

 ```js
 const { typescript, scss } = require('svelte-preprocess');